govuk-one-login/mobile-android-logging/docs/developerSetup/dependencies.md

   # `../../` refers to the root directory of this git repository
   brew bundle --file=../../Brewfile --no-lock
   ```
-* Ruby to install the [Gem file] dependencies.
-The [Brew file] installs Ruby for the developer's
-  convenience.

 Other dependencies exist within the preceding list of configuration files.